 - Go to Preferences -> Graphics-> Steam VR Tab and tick to enable Steam VR. (a viewer restart may be needed, so do that to be sure)

-- Preferences -> Graphics -> Steam VR -> Texture Shift: Set to 0 (the default) for Oculus Rift DK2, and set to 200 for Oculus Rift CV1.
+- Preferences -> Graphics -> Steam VR -> Texture Shift: Setting appropriate to your HMD.
+For example it is set to 0 (the default) for Oculus Rift DK2, and set to 200 for Oculus Rift CV1.
 If you have double vision in VR mode in your HMD, move this setting until the image is in sync.

 - Preferences -> Graphics -> Camera distance from center: Set to your inter-pupil distance (IPD) to get a good 3D image.
-If this setting is not accurate the 3D view can look too layered on Oculus Rift.
+If this setting is not accurate the 3D view can look too flat or layered.
 Note that a setting of 0 means the image will be 2D.

 Xbox One Controller